Cretezy/lazyjj/README.md

 To use a different repository: `lazyjj --path ~/path/to/repo`

+To start with a different default revset: `lazyjj -r '::@'`

 ## Key mappings

 See all key mappings for the current tab with `h` or `?`.